LiiaDulher/docker_hw8/README.md

 Run app:
 ````
 $ ./cassandra-app.sh
-# use given client or any otheer program
+# use given client or any other program
 $ ./shutdown-app.sh
 ````
 Client usage: